LegoDori/xbox-api/README.md

 # xbox-api

-A Simple Xbox API Wrapper for javascript
+A Simple Xbox API Wrapper for javascript, If you want request any endpoints add a feature request on [Github](https://github.com/RomanMender/xbox-api).

 ## Installation
 ```shell